Show Menu

 Broadening pathways to CPA licensure

-This page is regularly updated to track progress in the 55 licensing jurisdictions.
-Please email Corey Butler at cbutler@mncpa.org with any updates that need to be added.
+This page is regularly updated to track progress in all United States licensing jurisdictions.
+Please email Corey Butler at cbutler@mncpa.org with any updates.

 • The National Association of State Boards of Accountancy created the Pipeline Task Force to explore concepts for CPA licensure that can be included in the Uniform Accountancy Act (UAA).

-• NASBA and AICPA issued an exposure draft, CPA Compentency-Based Experience Pathway, Sept.
-12. Comments are requested by Dec.
+• NASBA and AICPA issued an exposure draft, CPA Competency-Based Experience Pathway, Sept.
+12. Comments were due Dec.
 6, 2024.

 Alabama